 I don't know why I'm writing this entry only now.
 In fact, I don't know why I'm even writing at all.
 The miserable aftermath of defeat, the raw emotion in the face of disappointment has all but faded, making writing about the VJC Invitationals a pointless typing exercise.
 Not to mention, I have better things to do, like get a start on my holiday homework.

+Perhaps the reason why I'm persisting in typing out this entry is because I need to get some unspoken, psychological burden off my chest.
+After all, for someone to get beaten at the hands of a particularly incompetent opponent certainly generates a degree of mental duress.
 But I'm getting ahead of myself.
 To be honest, I really don't feel particularly affected by losing.
-Maybe it's because I've grown used to playing an unimportant, peripheral role in most of my endeavors, performing the duties of the perennial loser, that losing isn't really painful any longer.
+Maybe it's because I've grown used to playing an unimportant, peripheral role in most of my endeavors, performing the duties of the perennial loser, that losingisn't really painful any longer.
 There isn't very much emotion compelling me to waste a good part of my holiday writing this blog entry.

 It could, of course, be a subconscious desire to flex some of my considerable literary muscle that drives me to write.
 There is very little point in keeping a blog at all if you don't show off a bit.
 After all, a blog is a fashion statement, and my writing's the digital equivalent of the Gucci emblem.

+But nobody really reads my blog anyway.
+Save for a few precious souls, nobody actually finds this URL worth the extra line of HTML on their blog.
 And if all I wanted to do was drool over my own work, there are better ways through which I can admire myself.
 My (as yet undone) Commonwealth Essay, for instance, beckons.
 There really isn't any point writing a whole entry just for this purpose.

 Quite possibly, though, all I really want to do is thank a couple of people.
 I'm very bad at expressing gratitude by word of mouth -- maybe it's to do with my ego.
 Or conservatism.
 Whatever the reason, there is little embarrassment involved in thanking others online.